 Both goal attainment and minimax problems can be solved by transforming the problem into a standard constrained optimization problem and then using an active-set approach to find the solution.
 For more information, see Optimization Toolbox™ and Global Optimization Toolbox.

 Examples and How To

-See also: Optimization Toolbox, Global Optimization Toolbox, linear programming, quadratic programming, nonlinear programming, genetic algorithm, simulated annealing
+See also: Optimization Toolbox, Global Optimization Toolbox, linear programming, quadratic programming, integer programing, nonlinear programming, genetic algorithm, simulated annealing